diego0020/lab_vision/lab9_sift/readme.md

 - [Covariant feature detectors](http://www.vlfeat.org/overview/covdet.html)
 - [Local feature frames](http://www.vlfeat.org/overview/frame.html)

 There is NO homeworks.
 However try to answer to all the quetions.
-Some of them will require browsing further through vl_feat documentation and other sources.
+Some of them will require browsing further through [vl_feat documentation](http://www.vlfeat.org/matlab/matlab.html) and other sources.

+You will also find useful code in the [demo directory](https://github.com/vlfeat/vlfeat/tree/master/toolbox/demo)

 ## 1. Sift Detector and Descriptor